-While compression socks don’t provide the same support to the fascia the way custom orthotics do while standing or walking, they have the unique ability to provide relief while you’re off your feet.
-Even when you are not standing, the sock is supporting your foot with light compression through the arch.
-This support helps to maintain a small amount of stretch through the plantar fascia, reducing the pain when you get back on your feet.
+While compression socks don’t provide the same support to the fascia the way custom orthotics do while standing or walking, they have the unique ability to provide relief for pain caused by plantar fasciitis while you’re off your feet.
+Even when you are not standing, the compression sock is supporting your foot with light pressure through the arch and soles of your feet.
+This support helps to maintain a small amount of stretch through the plantar fascia while simultaneously improving blood flow and calming swelling, reducing the pain related to Plantar Fasciitis.

 While they are not a curative treatment, Plantar Fasciitis compression socks can be a helpful addition to your healing toolbox.
 Plantar Fasciitis is an overuse injury, resulting from chronic cyclical loading of the tissue on the bottom of your foot.
-Treatments that aim to reduce the frequency or intensity of the load on your tissues may help to reduce your pain and other symptoms.
-The light compression through the arch provides light support and can also reduce inflammation and swelling at the site of your pain.
+Treatments that aim to reduce the frequency or intensity of the load on your tissues may help to reduce your pain and other symptoms of Plantar Fasciitis.
+The light pressure provided by the compression socks through the arch of the foot provides light support and can also reduce inflammation and swelling at the site of your pain.

-The benefits of wearing compression socks for Plantar Fasciitis may include:
+The benefits of wearing Plantar Fasciitis compression socks include:

 Can I Wear Compression Socks for Plantar Fasciitis at Night?

 Yes, compression socks for Plantar Fasciitis can help to provide some relief while you sleep and for those first few painful steps in the morning.
 If you are like most people who suffer from plantar fasciitis pain, taking that first step out of bed every morning is generally the most painful time of day.
 This is, in part, because your plantar fascia rests in a shortened position while you sleep and is stretched quickly (and painfully!) with those first few steps.
 The light compression and mild arch support may help reduce the pain in those first steps out of bed in the morning.